NexStandard/NexYamlSerializer/NexVYaml/readme.md

 2. **Abstract Class Serialization:**
 Abstract classes can be serialized without any hassle, providing flexibility in your design patterns.

-3. **Generics Support:**
+3. **Generic Dynamic Resolution:**
-The serializer handles generic types, allowing you to serialize and deserialize objects with generic parameters, when their type is accurately given.
+The serializer handles generic types, allowing you to serialize and deserialize objects with generic parameters.

 4. **Members**
 The Serializer currently handles public/internal(when tagged with DataMember Attribute) fields and properties ( with get and set/init )